-The purpose of the planning process is to gather all relevant pieces of information related to the resource and to develop a document that clearly identifies the management objectives and strategies.
-These must identify specific targets and timelines that will assist with and guide the management of the recreational fisheries in an open and transparent way that solicits input from the general public and stakeholders.
-The end result will be a plan that is comprehensive, provides clear direction with measureable and achievable goals that support the long term sustainability of the fisheries in the lake.
+The purpose of the planning process is to gather all relevant pieces of information related to the resource and to develop a document that clearly identifies the management objectives and strategies with specific targets and timelines that will assist with and guide the management of the recreational fisheries on the lake in an open and transparent way that solicits input from the general public and stakeholders.
+The end result will be a plan that is comprehensive, provides clear direction with measureable and realistically achievable goals that support the long term sustainability of the fisheries in the lake.

-Once the plan has been completed and approved, monitoring and reporting as per the management strategies will be completed.
-The plan will be reviewed periodically (e.g. in 5 year intervals) to track the progress against predicted targets and to allow resource managers to adapt and take action as needed to address emerging management issues on the lake, and to ensure plan objectives are met.
+Once the plan has been completed and approved, annual monitoring and reporting as per the management strategies will be completed.
+There will be formal reviews of the plan every 5 years that will track the progress against the predicted targets and will allow resource managers to adapt and take action as needed to address emerging management issues on the lake and to ensure that plan objectives are met.

-Amendments to the plan can occur when a significant management issue is identified requiring immediate action.
-This would include any considerable deviation from the strategic direction or management actions outlined in the approved plan.
-Public consultation may or may not be required for amendments depending on the significance of the change to the original strategic direction or management actions.
-The nature and scope of consultation efforts will be determined by the MNRF District Manager at that time.
-Changes to management actions such as fishing regulation changes may be considered and undertaken at any time during plan implementation in the event of threats to the sustainability of Lake Nipissing's fisheries.
+Amendments to the plan can occur prior to the 5 year review when there is a significant management issue requiring immediate action and that significantly deviates away from the strategic direction or management actions outlined in the approved plan.
+Public consultation may or may not be required at the five year review or for amendments outside of the review.
+It will depend on whether or not significant changes to the original strategic direction or management actions are required.
+The nature and scope of consultation efforts will be determined by the MNR District Manager at that time.

-The planning process was comprised of several key stages (Figure 3).
+The planning process has several key stages that need to be considered (Figure 3).

-1.0 Invitation to Participate: MNRF Requests Stakeholder Participation on Advisory Council and Commences Advisory Council Deliberations

-MNRF sent invitations to stakeholders and advisors requesting their participation on the Lake Nipissing Fisheries Management Plan Advisory Council (LNFMPAC) MNRF formed Council and commenced deliberations on the fisheries management plan seeking input from LNEMPAC

-2.0 Public Invitation to Participate: Notice of Lake Nipissing Fisheries Management Plan Development and Status of the Resource Report (First Nations Meetings and Public Open Houses)

-MNRF met with interested local First Nations and invited public to participate in open houses.
-MNRF provided an update on the status of the fishery and sought input on components of the Fisheries Management Plan
+1.0 Invitation to Participate: MNR Requests Stakeholder Participation on Advisory Council and Commences Advisory Council Deliberations MNR sends out invitations to stakeholders and advisors requesting their participation on the Lake Nipissing Fisheries Management Plan Advisory Council (LNFMPAC) MNR forms Council and commences deliberations on the fisheries management plan seeking input from LNFMPAC 2.0 Public Invitation to Participate: Notice of Lake Nipissing Fisheries Management Plan Development and Status of the Resource Report (First Nations Meetings and Public Open Houses) MNR meets with interested local First Nations and invites public to participate in open houses.
+MNR provides an update on the status of the fishery and seeks input on

-3.0 Development of Draft Fisheries Management Plan
+3.0 Compilation of Draft Fisheries Management Plan

-MNRF compiled a draft plan using strategic direction, best available science, resource assessment data and input from LNFMPAC, First Nations and the public.
+Using strategic direction, best available science, resource assessment data, input from LNFMPAC, meetings with First Nations and public open houses, MNR compiles draft plan.

-4.0 Invitation to Participate: Draft Plan Review and Environmental Registry Posting
+4.0 Public Invitation to Participate: Draft Plan Review and ER Posting

-MNRF invited public participation in the draft plan review
+MNR invites public participation in the draft plan review

-MNRF ER Proposal posting for draft plan review sought public input (30 day review and comment period)
+MNR ER Proposal posting for draft plan review seeking public input (30 day review and comment period)

-5.0 Development of Final Plan
+5.0 Compilation of Final Plan